solarboyjango/giselle-cms-api-docs/README.md

 ### Use Case 1: Retrieving a List of Available Knowledge Bases
 A developer wants to retrieve all available knowledge bases in the system to allow users to select from them.

-### Use Case 2: Uploading a Document to a Knowledge Base
+### Use Case 2: Uploading a Document to a Folder
-A user wants to upload a new document to an existing knowledge base.
+A user wants to upload a new document to an existing Folder.